ecmwf/anemoi-docs/docs/getting-started/installing.rst

    Python 3.9 will be deprecated from the Anemoi Ecosystem before it's official End-of-Life (EOL) in October.
-At the moment Python 3.13 is not support accross the packages, since we have NumPy<2.0 pinned.
+At the moment Python 3.13 is not supported yet across the packages due to dependency restrictions.

 ************
  Installing